cannatag/ldap3/docs/manual/source/connections.rst

 * format_time  # returns a datetime object (with properly defined timezone, or UTC if timezone is not specified) as defined in RFC 4517

 You can even define your custom formatter for specific purposes.
-Just pass a dictionary in the format {'identifier': callable} in the 'formatter' parameter of the Server object.
-The callable must be able to receive a single byte value and convert it the relevant object or class instance.
+Just pass a dictionary in the format {'identifier': callable}

-The resolution order of the format feature is the following:
+in the 'formatter' parameter of the Server object.
+The callable must be able to receive a bytes value and convert it to the relevant object or class instance.

 Custom formatters have precedence over standard formatter.
-In each category (from highest to lowest):
+In each category (from highest to lowest) the resolution order is:

 1. attribute name

-2. attribute oid(from schema)
+2. attribute oid (from schema)

 3. attribute names (from oid_info)